metal3-io/metal3-docs/design/baremetal-operator/bulk-set-bios-config.md

 This proposal does not attempt to fulfill the following goals:

-- Allow the transfer of BIOS configuration between different vendor’s servers or different vendor models
+- Allow the transfer of BIOS configuration between different vendor's servers or different vendor models
 - Support bulk set of other configurations besides BIOS
 - Provide storage mechanism for BIOS settings